mugenmelon/mugenmelon.github.io/_posts/1970-01-01-misunderstanding-state-machines.md

 }
 ```

 OK, cool, this still works somewhat.
-The state space has increased to `[true, false] x [0, 1, ..., 99, 100] = 202`.[^11] But remember, an FSM brings an unknown overhead of `N` which may or may not be more than that.
+The state space has increased to `[true,false] x [0,1,...,99,100] = 202`[^11] but remember that an FSM brings an unknown overhead of `N` which may or may not be more than that.

 ## Footnotes